How to Choose the Right Business Structure

 - Pass-Through Entities: Owners of pass-through entities (LLCs, Sole Proprietorships, and Partnerships) pay self-employment taxes on the money they earn working for their business.
 In addition, LLC owners pay self-employment taxes on all distributions they receive from the company.

-- C-Corporations Corporation shareholders that work for the business are technically considered employees of the company.
+- C-Corporations: Corporation shareholders that work for the business are technically considered employees of the company.
 This means they don’t pay self-employment tax.
 Instead, the corporation pays employer taxes, just as it does for all employees.

-One advantage of the LLC structure is that you can elect one of several different tax status options.
+One advantage of the LLC structure is that you can choose one of several different tax status options.
 Some LLC owners can save money on taxes by electing to be taxed as an S corporation.

 Do you plan to earn a lot of money?
 More than average for someone in your field?